NatLibFi/koha-plugin-rest-di/README.md

 ## Building a Release

-Travis will build the release provided the commit includes a suitable version tag:
+A GitHub Action will build the release provided the commit includes a suitable version tag:

 1. `git tag -a vX.Y.Z -m "Release X.Y.Z"` (Feel free to provide a longer message too, it's displayed on the Releases page)
 2. `git push --tags origin main`